 These platforms offer automated invoice audit and recovery services that scan every bill for errors.
 When a discrepancy is found, the system automatically files a claim with the carrier on your behalf to recover the funds you’re owed.
 This ensures you only pay for the services you actually receive, turning a common cost leak into a source of savings without any extra work from your team.

-Reduce Your Spend with Contract Optimization
+Reduce Parcel Spending Through Contract Optimization

 Your carrier contract is one of the most powerful levers you have for controlling shipping costs, but many businesses treat it as a fixed expense.
 The truth is, your agreement is a living document that can—and should—be negotiated to reflect your unique shipping profile.
 Effective contract optimization goes far beyond securing a bigger discount on your base rate.
 It involves a detailed analysis of your entire agreement, from minimum charges and accessorial fees to service-level terms and incentives.